artsandmetaphysics/goodlifeodyssey/dialogues/nothing-inherently-exists.md

 I have to go, but perhaps when we resume our conversation, we can explore why you think the mind is primary?

 Eurus:: That sounds good.
 I look forward to it.
+If you have time, pick up a translation of the _Mūlamadhyamakakārikā_.

+Dijon:: I'll do that!
+Good night!